|Careers Education Information and Guidance (CEAIG)||Personal, Social, Health and Economic education|

 - Subject areas support in preparing students to understand how the subject leads to particular careers.
 Students in Year 7-10 take part in our Careers across the curriculum fortnight each term to inspire students for their next stage of education and employment.
 Teachers regularly reference careers in their curriculum lessons.

 - We follow the Baker Clause to ensure that a range of providers have the opportunity to provide advice to students, for example through our Careers fairs and meet the employer events.
-Students receive unbiased advice and we welcome providers approaching us to speak with students.
-Approximately 98% of students at the end of Year 11 go onto some form of education or training.
+We ensure that students have the opportunity to hear from Apprenticeship, technical and T level providers to ensure that students receive unbiased advice and we welcome providers approaching us to speak with students.
+Approximately 99% of students at the end of Year 11 go onto some form of education or training.

 - We have implemented our respect agenda to make sure that pupils understand the importance of respect and are actively encouraged to develop this